 Use strong passwords

 Use strong, unique passwords for all your financial accounts and change them every 90 days.
-Never share your passwords with anyone and avoid using the same password for multiple accounts.
+Never share your passwords with anyone and avoid using the same password for multiple accounts to protect from financial fraud.
 Why?
 Because if your password for your bank is compromised, and that’s the same password you use for your other financial accounts, all of your accounts will be at risk.

 Be careful with your personal information